4:50 am. I lie awake, tired and questioning.

 Father, since suffering is what you offer, I accept it.
 And I offer it back to You, as a gift.

-As I drive away from the church, it’s still dark.
+It’s still dark as I drive away from the church.
 That still, silent voice encourages me to listen to Lauren Daigle’s song Rescue.
 There is something about her voice that pierces my soul.
 It bypasses my intellect and goes straight to my heart.
 Notice how she dresses in black and in white, for God works both in darkness and in light:

 “You are not hidden